M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Configuration/Custom-Validation/index.md

 breadcrumb: Validation
 ---

-{% comment %}

-HACK!
-THIS PAGE USES HIGHLIGHTER LIQUID COMMANDS RATHER THAN BACKTICKS.
-BACKTICKS AREN'T CORRECTLY HIGHLIGHTING THE CODE.
-THIS NEEDS LOOKING AT, AT SOME POINT, BUT WORKS FOR NOW.

-{% endcomment %}

 [Version 1]({{ site.baseurl }}/Frameworks/Vault-Application-Framework/Versions/#version-10)
 {:.tag.unavailable title="This functionality is NOT available in version 1.0 of the Vault Application Framework."}
 [Version 2]({{ site.baseurl }}/Frameworks/Vault-Application-Framework/Versions/#version-20)